Skip to main content

 Profile

-Paul is a Senior Lecturer and Fellow of the Institute for the Humanities and Social Sciences, with a particular interest in gender governance, statecraft, pop culture, critical war studies, and IR theory and meta-theory.
-He is currently a Co-Director of the GCRF Gender, Justice and Security Hub, a multinational, interdisciplinary research consortium investigating the politics of gender justice and inclusive peace.
+Paul is a Reader in International Politics and a Fellow of the Institute for the Humanities and Social Sciences at Queen Mary University of London.
+He has a particular interest in gender governance, statecraft, pop culture, critical war studies, and IR theory.
+He was until this year a Co-Director of the GCRF Gender, Justice and Security Hub, a multinational, interdisciplinary research consortium investigating the politics of gender justice and inclusive peace.

-Paul is himself currently working on three overlapping projects: a first on the politics of the Women, Peace and Security (WPS) agenda, especially as it is conceived and practiced by states in the global north; a second on the history of feminist reformulations of foreign policy and statecraft; and a third on the emerging governance of masculinity in global politics, as in attempts to reform or abolish ‘problematic’, ‘toxic’ or ‘hyper-‘ masculinities.
+Paul is currently working on three overlapping projects: first, on the politics of the Women, Peace and Security (WPS) agenda, especially as it is conceived and practiced by states in the global north; second, an intellectual and political history of feminist reformulations of foreign policy and statecraft; and third a mapping of the emerging governance of masculinity in global politics, as in attempts to reform or abolish ‘problematic’, ‘toxic’ or ‘hyper-‘ masculinities.
 He has also previously written on feminist IR theory, pop cultural politics and open access.

 Teaching